ReneOlsthoorn/Ground/README.md

 # Ground

+"Ground" aims to be a C/Javascript look-a-like programming language for Windows which allows x86-64 assembly language to be added anywhere in the code.
+Variables in the "Ground" code can easily be accessed in the assembly code.
+It also keeps the generated .EXE files small.
+Diving into this software will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable format and also Compiler Design.

+Ground has language constructs like Classes, Groups, Expressions, Statements, Functions, Strings, Floats, etc...
+See the example source_console.g for usage.

+As far as I know, the features work, however do not use Ground for important production code.
+Ground is not solid enough.
-"Ground" aims to be a programming language for Windows which promotes the use of x64 assembly code and keeping the generated .EXE files small.
-It is created to give me more knowledge about the x86-64 WIN32 runtime environment, not to be a serious programming language.
-So, if you are looking for a good programming language, I suggest you use a different language like "Beef language", C#, C or Javascript.
-Only programmers interested in compiler design should use this software.
+Use professional languages like "Beef language", C#, C or Javascript for that.
+Only programmers interested in compiler design and x86-64 assembly should use this software.

-The C programming language (not C++ with it's reinterpret_cast<> and return-value-optimization drama) is 50 years old at this moment.
+The C programming language is 50 years old at this moment.
 It is a nice language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly.
 The reason is obvious: manual inserted assembly makes optimization of the generated code hard.

-Ground respects x64 assembly and gives it the proper place : usage in optimized loops.
+Ground tries to bridge the gap.
+It respects x64 assembly and gives it the proper place : usage in optimized loops.
 For precalculation, the fastest performance is often not needed.
-In a Ground sourcefile, the x64 assembly can be inserted everywhere and it can use all the variables in the function.
 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.

 ### Details on the memory model in Ground.